 Milwaukee, WI 53217

-Schlitz Audubon Nature Center will host its fourth Wisconsin Master Naturalist Volunteer Training Course beginning August 17th.
+Schlitz Audubon Nature Center will host its fourth Wisconsin Master Naturalist training beginning August 17th.
 The class will be held almost entirely outside for field experiences at Schlitz Audubon’s 185 acres.
 We will explore the property’s diverse habitats including wetlands, forests, restored prairies, and the shoreline of Lake Michigan.
 Participants will meet birds from our Raptor Program and learn from our skilled naturalists about community science, nature education, conservation, and more.
 On our field trips, we will visit some of the other unique natural areas around the greater Milwaukee area.

 The Wisconsin Master Naturalist program is a network of well-informed volunteers dedicated to conservation service, leadership, and lifelong learning.
-The Master Naturalist Volunteer Training provides 40 hours of coursework in natural history, interpretation, and conservation stewardship.
+The Master Naturalist training provides 40 hours of coursework in natural history, interpretation, and conservation stewardship.
 Trainings combine classroom instruction with field experiences and are taught by professional natural resources educators and scientists.
 Once trained, Wisconsin Master Naturalists provide 40 hours of service and take 8 hours of advanced training each year to maintain their certification and receive a recognition pin.

 August 17: 4:00 pm - 6:30 pm